-While incredibly uncomfortable, having sore calves after a hard hike is completely normal.
-Luckily, even after a hike that can be tough on your calves, there are several things you can do to alleviate the pain.
+While incredibly uncomfortable, having sore calves after hiking is completely normal.
+Luckily, even after a hike that can be tough on your calves, there are several things you can do to relieve sore muscles after hiking.
 By stretching, icing, and exercising your legs, you can get back on the trail more quickly.

-If you’ve just finished a long hike with advanced terrain, one of the best ways to ease sore calf muscles is to take a break from walking around and sitting for extended periods of time.
+If you’ve just finished a long hike with advanced terrain, one of the best ways to ease calf pain after hiking is to take a break from walking around and sitting for extended periods of time.
 In addition to giving your sore calves a chance to recover, this can reduce the pain you’re experiencing.

-What Causes Tight Calves While Hiking or Exercising
+What Causes Tight Calves After Hiking or Exercising

 This post may contain affiliate links for your convenience, see my full disclosure for more info.